rafaelrcamargo/ds/docs/README.md

 - **Missing Charts**: While experimenting with [OrbStack](https://orbstack.dev/), a lightweight Docker container management tool, I found that it lacks the visual charts that Docker Desktop provides.
 This project aims to bridge that gap.
 - **Visual Analysis**: Visualizing system stats in real-time can help spot issues that might go unnoticed in text-based outputs. `ds` brings colors and moving charts to your system analysis.
-- **Rust-Powered**: This project is written in Rust, leveraging its performance and reliability.
+- **Rust-Powered 😶‍🌫️**: This project is written in Rust, leveraging its performance and reliability.

 ## Installation